Top Concert Venues in Vancouver for Live Music

 • Address: 800 Griffiths Way, Vancouver, BC

-Rogers Arena packs 18,910 fans into a modern hockey-bowl layout that easily converts into one of Vancouver’s busiest concert venues.
+Rogers Arena packs nearly 19,000 fans into a modern hockey-bowl layout that easily transforms into one of Vancouver’s busiest concert venues.

 3. Pacific Coliseum